humdrum-tools/vhv-documentation/filter/semitones/index.md

 *-
 </script>

-Highlighting only the second note of the interval:
+and `-2` highlights only the second note of the interval:

 {% include verovio.html
+	spacingSystem="20"
 	source="example-second"
 	scale="50"
 	humdrum-min-width="180"